microsoft/oss-ssc-framework/specification/framework.md

 Since all 8 practices cannot be reasonably implemented at the same time, the following maturity model organizes the requirements from each of the 8 practices into 4 different levels.
 It allows an organization to make incremental progress from their existing set of security capabilities toward a more secure defensive posture.
 Additionally, the maturity model considers different threats and themes at each Maturity Level.

+Depending on the projects and their criteria, you may have a mix of framework levels implemented across projects.
+Additionally, Level 4 of the Maturity Model has a high estimated cost to implement compared to the risk/reward, and therefore should be considered as an aspirational north star vision for your organization.

 <p align="center">
  <img alt="list of practices" src="../images/maturity-level-white-bkg.png" width=80%>
 </p>